khalid-hussain/shaheen/chap8.md

 "O Lord!
 Give strength to my weak hands.
 Grant me the determination of Tariq bin Ziyad and the morale of Musa bin Naseer.
-Grant my people, once more, the fiery of those mujāhidīn whose horses drank water from the rivers of France on one side and the rivers of China from the other.
+Grant my people, once more, the fire of those _mujāhidīn_, whose horses drank water from the rivers of France on one side and the rivers of China from the other.
 Transform our disunity into unity.
 You can change this pile of sand to a cliff.
 My Lord!
 Don't disappoint these people who are so overjoyed by a small victory.
-I was not worthy of this task but if you have chosen me for it, then give me courage, determination and perseverance.
+I was not worthy of this task but if you have chosen me for it, then give me courage, determination, and perseverance.
 And if I'm not able to take back the sultanate of my ancestors, then give Abu Abdullah the ability to do so.
 Or else give me the ability to choose a befitting heir for the Sultanate of Granada."